benchristel/sindarin/imperatives.md

 </tr>
 </table>

-Many of these pronouns have no direct counterpart in English, so they deserve some explanation.

-The first person pronouns [.s ven] and [.s &rsquo;wen] both mean "we", but they differ in whether the person you're speaking to is included or not. [.s ven] is the [.term exclusive first person] form—it doesn't include the listener.
-It means, essentially, "them and me (but not you)". [.s &rsquo;Wen], on the other hand, is the [.term inclusive first person].
-If you use this form, you're _including_ the listener: the meaning is "you and me (and possibly others)".
-As described in the Preface, the asterisk (\*) before [.s &rsquo;wen] is not part of the word, but means that this form is reconstructed rather than drawn directly from Tolkien's works.
-The apostrophe *is* part of the spelling—it indicates that a [.s G] that existed in the ancient form of the language has been dropped.

-The second person [.s le] "you" can be used whether you are addressing one person or many.
+The second person [.s le] can be used whether you are addressing one person or many.
 However, as you may remember from the Preface, the &dagger; symbol before the plural version means that the use of [.s le] to address more than one person is from the _Lord of the Rings_ movies, not Tolkien's works.

-In addition to the normal second person [.s le], there is a special "familiar" form [.s gin], which you would only use when speaking one-on-one with someone you're very close to.
+In addition to [.s le], there is a special "familiar" second person form [.s gin], which you would only use when speaking one-on-one with someone you're very close to.
 Because it's only used in intimate conversation, there is no plural form.
 It's perhaps